 Souvenaid is a medical drink containing an active ingredient called Fortasyn Connect.
 This is a combination of fatty acids, vitamins and other nutrients.
 It was developed with the aim of preventing the loss of important connections between brain cells that occurs in Alzheimer’s disease.

-What was this trial and what were the results?
+What happened in the trial and what were the results?

-From these results, we cannot say that the drink is able to prevent cognitive decline in those with mild cognitive impairment due to the very early stages of Alzheimer’s disease.
-The drink has no overall effect on cognition when it is taken for two years.
+From the results published so far, we cannot say that the drink is able to prevent cognitive decline in those with mild cognitive impairment due to the very early stages of Alzheimer’s disease.

 What does Alzheimer's Society think?

 Commenting on results published in 2020, Hannah Churchill Research Communications Manager, said:

 'Although this nutritional drink is unlikely to have a negative impact, the latest results from this study must be considered in context.

 'New results show less cognitive decline in a small number of people with mild memory problems who consumed the drink daily for three years.